Love is not given, but is earned in kind—

 What must love do to earn this sacred trust

-When sweetest overture is soundly spurned,
+When sweetest overture is coldly spurned—

-And fairest comment is to darkness turned?
+And fairest praise to darkness is returned?

-True love is sentient and lives or dies,
+True love is sentient—it lives or dies,

-Yet what to nurture this most precious seed?
+But what to nurture this most precious seed?

-Where silver words and golden gifts denied,
+Where silver words and golden gifts belie,

-No symbol yet surpasses simple deed;
+No symbol yet surpasses simple deed.

 A simple rose can win a heart that’s true.